Embracing the New 5G Era

 Additional Spectrum for 5G

-The CA will continue to keep abreast of worldwide development trends in telecommunications and monitor spectrum planning at international and regional levels, with a view to ensuring timely release of suitable spectrum to meet the needs of emerging radiocommunications services and to facilitate the on-going development of public 5G mobile and other innovative services in Hong Kong.
+CA will continue to keep abreast of worldwide development trends in telecommunications and monitor spectrum planning at international and regional levels, with a view to ensuring timely release of suitable spectrum to meet the needs of emerging radiocommunications services and to facilitate the on-going development of public 5G mobile and other innovative services in Hong Kong.

-28 GHz: Japan, South Korea, Taiwan, US
+28 GHz: Japan, Singapore, Taiwan, China, US

-28 GHz: Japan, South Korea, Taiwan, US
+28 GHz: Japan, Singapore, Taiwan, China, US

 Note: